-Eden Foodservice (Eden) is delighted to be the school catering provider at Chapel-en- le-Frith High School.
-Eden are part of Interserve, providing innovative, nutritionally balanced school meals in over 300 primary and secondary schools, colleges and academies across the country.
-Eden provides food that schools can trust, using produce and ingredients grown locally and sustainably, traceable from farm to fork.
-Recognising this commitment to sourcing, Eden was the first company to be awarded the Silver Food for Life Catering Mark across its entire primary school operation.
-This award guarantees that we support healthy eating, cook fresh food and source ingredients which are better for the environment and better for animal welfare.
-For example, we only use free range eggs, British Red Tractor meat and a range of Fairtrade certified ingredients.
+Interserve Catering, trading as Autograph is delighted to be the school catering provider at Chapel-en- le-Frith High School.
+Autograph is the food service brand for Interserve, providing innovative, nutritionally balanced school meals in over 200 primary and secondary schools, colleges and academies across the country.
+Autograph provides food that schools can trust, using produce and ingredients grown locally and sustainably, traceable from farm to fork.
+Recognising this commitment to sourcing, Autograph was the first company to be awarded the Silver Food for Life Catering Mark across its entire primary school operation.
+This award guarantees that we support healthy eating, cook fresh food and source ingredients that are better for the environment and better for animal welfare.
+For example, we only use free-range eggs, British Red Tractor meat and a range of Fairtrade certified ingredients.
 We are committed to supporting schools and have developed a range of initiatives designed to improve students' awareness of food, farming, health, cooking and their benefits.

-Eden are offering students at Chapel-en-le-Frith High School a wide range of delicious food and drink choices at breakfast, morning break and lunch time.
-We make eating well easy for our students, and always offer a selection of fresh vegetables, salads and fruit alongside choices such as paninis, street food wraps, hot main meals and pasta pots.
+Autograph is offering students at Chapel-en-le-Frith High School a wide range of delicious food and drink choices at breakfast, morning break and lunch time.
+We make eating healthily easy for our students, and always offer a selection of fresh vegetables, salads and fruit alongside choices such as panini, street food wraps, hot main meals and pasta pots.
 We understand that students are looking for value for money and like to be rewarded for their loyalty, so they should look out for our meal deals, discounts, special offers and loyalty schemes.

-By registering your children for Free School Meals, the school will also receive money which can then be used to help your child.
+By registering your children for Free School Meals, the school will also receive additional funding.
 This is called Pupil Premium funding.
-With this money we can enhance the opportunities and support offered within school.
+With this money we can enhance the opportunities and support offered within school for students who may be disadvantaged.
 It also means that the cost of essential curriculum trips will be met by school and we will prioritise your child for additional intervention and support.

 Please see our Pupil Premium report to find out about the ways in which we use our Pupil Premium funding.
 Even if your child does not want to have their free school meal we would ask you to continue to apply so that the school receives this additional invaluable funding.